-Senate Bill 1, passed during the 76th Legislative Session in 1997, established GMAs and charged them to "jointly plan and regionally manage the groundwater resources."
-GMA 12 manages seven deeper confined aquifers and one shallow unconfined river alluvium aquifer.
+GMAs were established and charged to jointly plan and regionally manage the groundwater resources.
+GMA 12 manages seven unconsolidated aquifers which are unconfined in their outcrops and become confined downdip, and one shallow unconfined river alluvium aquifer.

-The confined aquifers occur between two layers of much lower permeability material, normally clay and have artesian pressure, causing the water level in a well screening the aquifer to rise above the low permeability stratum at the top of the aquifer.
-In ascending order, the confined aquifers occurring in all five GMA 12 member districts are the Hooper, Simsboro, Calvert Bluff, Carrizo (all commonly known as the Carrizo-Wilcox Group), Queen City, Sparta, and Yegua-Jackson.
+The confined portions of the aquifers occur between layers of much lower permeability material, normally clay and have hydraulic pressure, causing the water level in a well screening the aquifer to rise above the low permeability stratum at the top of the aquifer.
+In ascending order, the aquifers occurring in all five GMA 12 member districts are the Hooper, Simsboro, Calvert Bluff, Carrizo (all commonly known as the Carrizo-Wilcox Group), Queen City, Sparta, and Yegua-Jackson.
 They all increase in depth as they dip downward toward the Gulf Coast.
 Because of the large area encompassed by GMA 12, not all of the aquifers are relevant within each of the GCDs in GMA 12.
 The one unconfined aquifer, the Brazos River Alluvium, is shared and cooperatively managed by Brazos Valley and Post Oak Savannah GCDs.
 The water level in a well screening an unconfined aquifer does not rise above the top of the aquifer.
-With an unconfined aquifer, the water pumped by a well comes directly from water stored in the aquifer in proximity to the well.
-With a confined aquifer, the pumping of a well reduces the artesian pressure near the well and at distance and causes water to flow to the well from some distance away.
+In an unconfined aquifer, the water pumped by a well comes directly from water stored in the aquifer in proximity to the well.
+In a confined aquifer, the pumping of a well reduces the artesian pressure near the well and at distance and causes water to flow to the well from some distance away.
 A very small amount of water in storage is removed with pumping in proximity to the well.

-House Bill 1763, passed during the 79th Legislative Session in 2003, required GCDs to establish DFCs for each managed aquifer that are "feasible and compatible with the other districts."
+House Bill 1763, passed during the 79th Legislative Session in 2005, required GCDs to establish DFCs for each managed aquifer.
+It is essential adopted DFCs are feasible and compatible with the other districts.
 DFCs span a 50-year planning horizon and must be reviewed at least once every five years.
-Each GCD's Board of Directors establishes DFCs for their district, which must then be approved by 2/3 of the members of the GMA.
-Representatives of GMA 12 are tasked with also "adopting a GMA-wide DFC for each aquifer."
+Each GCD's Board of Directors examines groundwater needs and submits those forecasted needs to the GMA.
+The pumping effect of those needs is evaluated through groundwater modeling.
+Following careful evaluation under the nine (9) statutory criteria described below and resulting changes from that evaluation, including additional modeling if necessary or appropriate, the results can be used to determine feasibility.
+Once determined feasible and with the approval of 2/3 of GMA members, DFCs can be adopted.
+Additionally, representatives of GMA 12 have embraced adopting a GMA-wide DFC for each aquifer except the Brazos River Alluvium.
 GCDs are legislatively mandated to execute cooperative management of the aquifers, without exceeding the DFCs.